jasonstorey3/startup/README.md

 use built-in middleware, such as express.json() and express.urlencoded() for handling JSON and URL-encoded requests

 use the app.use() method to define an error-handling middleware function

+dont have a # in your password for your data base haha

+go to environment variables to setup credentials for startup